datashaman/putio-automator/README.md

 If the *downloader* program continues to completion, the program stays stopped until the next day.

+If the *downloader* fails partway through downloading a file, it will resume from where it left off the next time it is asked to download that file.

 The chunk size for HTTP traffic is set to *256KB* by default, YMMV.
 You can change the default in the *files_download* command.

+Downloaded files are only deleted from the server if they are the correct expected size and they pass CRC32 verification.
+A log warning is written for files that fail verification.
+You must manually remove the corrupted file, the command won't delete it for you.